-This indicates the percentage of residents who were given antipsychotic drugs.
-While antipsychotic medications may be helpful for many residents, it is important to ensure these drugs are being used only where medically required.
-In some cases, increased usage of these drugs may suggest that a nursing home is using these medications to subdue residents.
+This gauges the percent of long-term stay residents taking antipsychotic medications.
+While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these drugs are being used appropriately.
+In some situations, high levels of antipsychotic drug use may indicate a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This statistic measures the percent of long-term residents who are prescribed antianxiety medication.
-These medications are commonly used to treat patients suffering from depression or anxiety.
+This is the percentage of patients who were prescribed antianxiety drugs.
+These medications are used to treat patients suffering from depression or anxiety.

 Managing Depression Among Residents